-We are thrilled to offer locally sourced currants.
+We are thrilled to introduce our latest addition to this year's offerings locally sourced currants from Vermont.
 This new variety is highly productive, robust, and immune to common diseases, growing up to 6 feet tall.
 Our personal favorite, these tart and juicy currants are ideal for making flavorful jelly or jam.
 Moreover, they are resistant to white pine blister rust, making them a reliable choice for a healthy and delicious harvest.